 Once the hens are brined, injected, etc. (if you chose to do that) you will want to add some of my original rub to the outside.
 I like to add something to help the rub to stick and since we have the barbecued wing sauce, why not use that?!

 Apply a light coating of the sauce.

-Sprinkle the rub onto the top, bottom and sides of the hens trying to get it up under the skin anywhere possible.
-My rub is not overly salty so feel free to be generous with it.
+Sprinkle the original rub onto the top, bottom and sides of the hens trying to get it up under the skin anywhere possible.
+My rub recipe is not overly salty so feel free to be generous with it.

 Note: depending on what smoker you are using and how long it takes to get it ready, you may want to get it ready ahead of time or place the hens in the fridge while you do so to prevent them from sitting out for too long.
 Anything more than about 20 minutes is too long in my opinion.

 We are going to be looking for about 225°F when smoking this birds.
 They get done fast and by keeping it low and slow, this gives us more time in the smoke and more smoke flavor.